what-is-quality-assurance

 2. Design phase

 In the design phase, QA contributes by evaluating the software architecture and design documents.
-This involves verifying that the design meets the specified requirements, adheres to best practices, and is scalable and maintainable.
-Quality Assurance teams can also identify design flaws that might lead to performance bottlenecks or security vulnerabilities
+In collaboration with software architecture consulting, this involves verifying that the design meets the specified requirements, adheres to best practices, and is scalable and maintainable.
+Quality Assurance teams, together with consultants, can also identify design flaws that might lead to performance bottlenecks or security vulnerabilities.

 3. Development phase